 Rating 7.0, Double Rooms start from $44

-Subic Grand Seas Resort is situated in Olongapo, 3.5 km from Harbor Point and 5 km from Subic Bay Convention Center.
-With free WiFi, this 3-star resort offers a 24-hour front desk.
+Subic Grand Seas Resort is situated in Olongapo, with free WiFi, this 3-star resort offers a 24-hour front desk.
 Free private parking is available on site.
 Come with a bar and restaurant.

-There is so must to do in Subic with loads of resorts, restaurants, activities and bars to keep you busy.
+Finally, there is so must to do in Subic Philippines with loads of resorts, restaurants, activities and bars to keep you busy.
 Subic is the place to go.
 It’s also the best place to avoid traffic and a quiet place to unwind.